Home grown Bucs charging for a run

 Hayes was one of eight Curve alumni in the Pirates who were in the opening day lineup in Cincinnati this season.
 He was joined by Oneil Cruz, Bryan Reynolds, Andrew McCutchen, Canaan Smith-Njigba, Ji Hwan Bae, Mitch Keller and Jack Suwinski.

-“It’s been pretty fun,” said Suwinski, a second year outfielder.
+“It’s been pretty fun,” Suwinski said, a second-year outfielder.
 “You know there’s a lot of good relationships here, a lot of guys that know each other really well.
 So just growing that and building on those.”

-At 24-years-old, Suwinski is one of the younger Pirates, still most have only been called up to Pittsburgh in recent years.
-In 2018, Hayes and Reynolds were teammates on the Curve, now, they’re the franchises two highest paid players all-time.
+At 24 years old, Suwinski is one of the younger Pirates, still, most have only been called up to Pittsburgh in recent years.
+In 2018, Hayes and Reynolds were teammates on the Curve, now, they’re the franchise’s two highest-paid players of all-time.

 “I’m just really excited about what we’re building,” Reynolds said during a press conference announcing his extension.
 “You know, what the team can be and what we’re already doing and just what the future could hold here.”

-“They’ve been on winning teams, they know what it takes,” said Hayes.
+“They’ve been on winning teams, they know what it takes,” Hayes said.
 “So just like all the little things that they’ve said to us each and every day after each game and stuff like that.
 So it’s been big.”

-“We kind of watch what they’re doing,” added Suwinski.
-“And watch how they go about their business and, you know, follow their lead during the game and just just do whatever we can to win.”
+“We kind of watch what they’re doing,” Suwinski said.
+“And watch how they go about their business and, you know, follow their lead during the game and just do whatever we can to win.”

-After a dazzling Mitch Keller shutout Monday, Pittsburgh is 21-15 and remain atop of the NL Central.
+After a dazzling Mitch Keller shutout Monday, Pittsburgh is 21-15 and remains atop of the NL Central.
 Keller is one of those eight Curve alumni who played on opening day.
-Ironically, or maybe strategically that 2015 playoff team suited up eight Curve alumni in their Wild Car matchup against the Cubs.
+Ironically, or maybe strategically that 2015 playoff team suited up eight Curve alumni in their Wild Card matchup against the Cubs.